 The Poetry Society launched a new annual prize for young people in 2014, encouraging them to consider the legacy of the WWI poets and their impact on the soldier-poets of WWII.

-The Timothy Corsellis Prize, for poets aged 14-25, introduces seven WWII poets, setting them in the historical context of war poetry, and then asks for a poem in response.
+The Timothy Corsellis Prize, for poets aged up to 25, introduces ten WWII poets, setting them in the historical context of war poetry, and then asks for a poem in response.

 The Timothy Corsellis Prize asks you to respond to the life and/or work of a small selection of Second World War poets, including Keith Douglas, Sidney Keyes, Alun Lewis, John Jarmain, Henry Reed, Anna Akhmatova, Gertrud Kolmar, Günter Eich, Miklós Radnóti and Timothy Corsellis.